Emergence of microphysical bulk viscosity in binary neutron star post-merger dynamics: Results

-This appearance of dissipation also leads to the production of entropy, increasing it on average by $\Delta s\sim 0.1 k_B/\rm baryon$ compared to a merger without Urca processes (see also \cite{Most:2022wgo}).
-This opens up the interesting prospect of studying these late-time effects in a complementary way using general-relativistic viscous hydrodynamics \cite{Bemfica:2017wps,Bemfica:2019cop,Bemfica:2019knx,Bemfica:2020zjp,Pandya:2021ief,Chabanov:2021dee,Most:2021rhr,Pandya:2022pif,Camelio:2022fds}.\\ Ideally, one would like to identify a signature for the appearance of dissipative re-equilibration in the gravitational wave signal emitted after the collision.
+In the light of the relation between chemical reactions and bulk-viscous processes discussed in \citep{Gavassino:2023xkt}, one may say that SFHo matter in this regime will be in a resummed (i.e., amplitude-dependent) Navier-Stokes-like limit \citep{Yang:2023ogo} allowing us to extract effective bulk viscosities with magnitude $\zeta_{\rm eff}\lesssim 10^{28}\, \rm g/(cm\, s)$ directly from the simulation by computing $|\zeta_{\rm eff}| \approx| \Pi/ \theta|\approx |\Pi/ \nabla_i u^i|$.
+We point out that these viscosities can also be calculated precisely in the far-from-equilibrium limit using the same microphysical reactions employed in this work \citep{Yang:2023ogo}.
+This appearance of dissipation also leads to the production of entropy, increasing it on average by $\Delta s\sim 0.1 k_B/\rm baryon$ compared to a merger without Urca processes (see also \citet{Most:2022wgo}).

+Ideally, one would like to identify a signature of dissipative re-equilibration in the gravitational wave signal emitted after the collision.
 To this end, in Fig.\ \ref{fig:GW} we compare the gravitational emission for all four simulations.
-Looking at the TMA case, we find good agreement between the gravitational wave strains in the late inspiral and the early merger phase.
+For both EoSs, we find good agreement between the gravitational wave strains with and without Urca processes in the late inspiral and the early merger phase.
 This is consistent with the Urca processes not enforcing $\beta$-equilibrium immediately, as shown in Fig.\ \ref{fig:eff_press_avg}.
-However, after the characteristic re-equilibration {time $\simeq 2\, \rm ms$}, a phase difference begins to build up and continues to grow until the end of the simulation $t\simeq 10\, \rm ms$.
-The SFHo case overall is very similar.
-Due to the delayed onset of re-equilibration, see the discussion around Fig.\ \ref{fig:eff_press_avg}, the dephasing does not set in until $t\gtrsim2\,\rm ms$. {Overall, we find frequency shifts $\Delta f\simeq 110 (40)\, \rm Hz$ for the TMA(SFHo) EoSs.} These results are consistent with a study recently reported by \cite{Hammond:2022uua} where an infinitely fast rate, $\Gamma\rightarrow \infty$, was considered.
-While this is appropriate for our late-time behavior, it crucially misses out on the dynamical re-equilibration and the emergence of bulk viscosity (see Fig.\ \ref{fig:eff_zeta}).\\
+However, after the characteristic re-equilibration time $\simeq 1-2\, \rm ms$ , a phase difference begins to build up and continues to grow until the end of the simulation $t\simeq 10\, \rm ms$.

+A quantitative estimate of the exact magnitude of how chemical equilibration affects the gravitational wave emission from our simulation is subject to both effects of numerical resolution and our assumption of neutrino-transparency of the remnant.
+The latter stems from the fact that flavor equilibration is much slower in the free-streaming regime so there are larger departures from chemical equilibrium.